a5c-ai/action/default-prompt.md

 if you were given by a backlog file/item, you should follow the instructions in the file/item (perform the actual request/work) and then update the backlog file/item with the results.

+## Primary branch:

+the primary branch is usually called `a5c` - if it doesn't exist, you should create it. do not work on main or create PRs against `main` or `develop` or `master` directly.

+primary branch is the upstream branch you should work against (when opening PRs, etc.):

 ## progressive updates into repository

-first, make sure to checkout the branch you are working on. (or create one - draft at this stage. if the base reference in the main branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp}.md
+first, make sure to checkout the branch you are working on. (or create one - draft at this stage. if the base reference in the primary branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp-of-beginning-of-the-task}.md

 if you created a new branch, you should first create a PR for it after the first commit with the initial md file. (as a draft PR) - do not call the @validator-agent to review it yet.

 then think and plan the changes you are about to make. and add them to the md file.